reselbob/innosoft-vmware-10202019/jenkins-k8s-aws-deployment/readme.md

 In this exercise we're going to deploy a single microservice, [`pinger`](https://github.com/reselbob/pinger) to Kuberenetes cluster using Jenkins.
 The process involves the following steps:

-* Set up a repository on Docker Hub, if you don't have one already.
+* Set up a account on Docker Hub, if you don't have one already.
 * Provision 3 virtual machines on AWS EC2.
 * Provision 1 virtual machine as a Jenkins server.
 * Provision the remaining two as a Kubernetes cluster.
 * Configure a Jenkins pipleline job to execute the deployment.

-## Setting Up A Repository on Docker Hub
+## Setting Up A Account on Docker Hub

-If you do not have a repository on Docker Hub, create one.
+If you do not have a account on Docker Hub, create one.
 During the creation process you will create a `username` and `password` pair.
 Keep these values on hand.
 You'll need them when you configure the Jenkins pipeline to push a Docker image the script will create to Docker Hub.

 ## Creating the Deployment Environment